Concordium/concordium-update-proposals/source/CIS/cis-0.rst

 The function output is a list of support results, where the order of the support results matches the order of standard identifers in the parameter.

 It is serialized as: 2 bytes for the number (little endian) of results (``n``) and then this number of support results (``results``).
-A support result is serialized as either: a byte with value ``0`` for "Standard is not supported", a byte with the value ``1`` for "Standard is support by this contract" or a byte with value ``2`` for "Standard is supported by using another contract address" followed by a single byte encoding the number of contract address then this number of contract addresses (``address``).
+A support result is serialized as either: a byte with value ``0`` for "Standard is not supported", a byte with the value ``1`` for "Standard is support by this contract" or a byte with value ``2`` for "Standard is supported by using another contract address" followed by a single byte encoding the number of contract addresses, then this number of contract addresses (``address``).
 A contract address is serialized as: first 8 bytes for the index (``index``) followed by 8 bytes for the subindex (``subindex``) both little endian::

   ContractAddress ::= (index: Byte⁸) (subindex: Byte⁸)